 - 8.5.14.3.2 Responsibilities of the Chair - a.
 Chair the meetings of the Human Rights/Equity Committee. - b.
 Follow up on any issues raised at the meetings. - c.
 Submit a budget to the Administration Committee. - d.
-Ensure the Provincial Council Members have minutes to submit to the next Provincial Council meeting. - e.
-Connect with Staff Support person regarding meeting notice, union leave and necessary accommodations for members attending meetings.
+Ensure the Provincial Council Members have minutes to submit to the next Provincial Council meeting.

-- To send reports to each Sector Annual General Meeting. - g.
+- e.
+Connect with Staff Support person regarding meeting notice, union leave and necessary accommodations for members attending meetings. - f.
+To send reports to each Sector Annual General Meeting. - g.
 Be the Representative who sits on the Saskatchewan Federation of Labour's Human Rights/Equity Committee. - h.
-Report back to the SGEU Human Rights/Equity Committee from the SFL Human Rights/Equity Committee meetings.

-8.5.14.3.2 Responsibilities of the Vice Chair

-Assume the responsibilities of the Chair if the Chair is unavailable or unable to follow through.

-8.5.14.3.3 Responsibilities of the Secretary
+Report back to the SGEU Human Rights/Equity Committee from the SFL Human Rights/Equity Committee meetings. - 8.5.14.3.2 Responsibilities of the Vice Chair Assume the responsibilities of the Chair if the Chair is unavailable or unable to follow through. - 8.5.14.3.3 Responsibilities of the Secretary - a.

-- a.
 Be responsible for recording and distribution of meeting minutes. - b.
-Keep in their possession a binder with copies of all meeting minutes.

-8.5.14.3.4 Human Rights/Equity Committee Members
+Keep in their possession a binder with copies of all meeting minutes. - 8.5.14.3.4 Human Rights/Equity Committee Members - a.

-- a.
 As per the SGEU Policy Article 8.5.7 - b.
 Collaborate on reports to the Provincial Council and Annual General Meetings. - c.
 Assist the Chair in developing a yearly budget and be fiscally responsible. - d.
 Plan/organize the Biennial Human Rights/Equity Conference. - e.
 Assess and respond accordingly to suggestions resulting from the above conference. - f.
 Members sitting on the SFL Standing Committees shall provide a written report to the committee at each of the four annual meetings.
-(Res P-30, C-06) (PC December 2006 = Motion #2006-12-40-HRE-1) (Revised PC #2007-06-64)
+(Res P-30, C-06) (PC December 2006 = Motion #2006-12-40-HRE-1) (Revised PC #2007-06-64) - 8.5.14.3.5 Equity Representatives to SGEU Provincial Council Standing Committees - a.
+Representatives will be expected to submit a written report to the Human Rights/Equity Committee after each meeting of the committee the representative is elected to sit on. - b.
+Representatives will also be expected to submit a written report to the Biennial Equity Conference on their committee's activities for the previous two (2) years.

-8.5.14.3.5 Equity Representatives to SGEU Provincial Council Standing Committees previous two (2) years.
+previous two (2) years.
 (Revised PC May/June 2004 #P-29) (Revised PC Dec 2006 = Motion PC #2006-12-40-HRE-2) (Revised PC Dec 2006 - Motion #2006-12-39-MCL-38) (Revised PC #2007-06-64)